scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

 ### Create an Instance and add records with the new Instance IP

-The following commands show you how to:
+The following commands allow you to:

-- creates a Scaleway Instance
+- create a Scaleway Instance
 - assign The Instance's IP address to various DNS records for a specified DNS zone

 ```terraform